Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 Introduction

-In recent years, matcha has become increasingly popular overseas.
-Its bittersweet yet mellow flavor has led to it being widely recognized as "matcha" rather than the original "green tea," and it has become a standard flavor for sweets and drinks.
+Its bittersweet and mellow flavor came to be widely recognized as "matcha" rather than the original "green tea," and it has become a standard flavor for sweets and drinks.

 Cafes and convenience stores offer a wide variety of matcha drinks, and an increasing number of people are looking to easily enjoy matcha at home.